Replacing a Single Tooth

 Cost of a Single Dental Implant

-The industry average for an implant restored dental crown is about $4,500.
-This includes the cost of the materials, the surgical placement and the dental restoration.
-This cost, however, will vary from patient to patient.
-The price can be altered by the location of the missing tooth, the size of the implant.
+The cost for a single dental implant will vary from patient to patient.
+The price can be altered by the missing tooth’s location and the implant’s size.
 If pre-treatments, such as gum disease therapy, are necessary, this will also affect the cost of a single dental implant.